Guinea: HIV/AIDS

 An estimated 170,000 adults and children were infected at the end of 2004.
 Surveillance surveys conducted in 2001 and 2002 show higher rates of HIV in urban areas than in rural areas.
 Prevalence was highest in Conakry (5%) and in the cities of the Forest Guinea region (7%) bordering Côte d'Ivoire, Liberia, and Sierra Leone.

-HIV is spread primarily through multiple-partner heterosexual intercourse.
+HIV is spread primarily through multiple-partner intercourse.
 Men and women are at nearly equal risk for HIV, with people aged 15 to 24 most vulnerable.
 Surveillance figures from 2001 to 2002 show the rates among commercial sex workers (42%), active military personnel (6.6%), truck drivers and bush taxi drivers (7.3%), miners (4.7%), and adults with tuberculosis (8.6%).
 Several factors were attributed to what fuel the HIV/AIDS epidemic in Guinea.
 They include unprotected sex, multiple sexual partners, illiteracy, endemic poverty, unstable borders, refugee migration, lack of civic responsibility, and scarce medical care and public services.